 hello / hola / privet

-James Womack is a poet and literary translator of Russian and Spanish.
-He studied English and Russian at Oxford University, where he earned a doctorate with a thesis on translation and ideology in W.H.
-Auden.
-He continued his studies on language and translation in the universities of St. Petersburg and Reykjavík.
-He has taught at Moscow State University (1997-98), Oxford University (2004-2006; 2009), Cambridge University (2007-2008) and the Universidad Complutense de Madrid (2010-2014).
+James is a poet and literary translator of Russian and Spanish.
+He teaches translation at Cambridge University, and poetry at the Creative Writing Oxford MSt.
+He has also taught at Moscow State University (1997-98) and the Universidad Complutense de Madrid (2010-2014).

 As a translator, he has published works by Alexander Pushkin, Anton Chekhov, the Strugatsky Brothers, Sever Gansovsky, Roberto Arlt, Silvina Ocampo and Sergio Del Molino among others.
 He is co-translator, together with Spanish poet Ana Gorría, of Travesía Escéptica (Diputación Provincial de Málaga 2010), a selection of the poetry of John Ash, and has published poetic versions of contemporary Spanish poets including Hasier Larretxea, Sonia Bueno, Martín López-Vega and Sofía Rhei.

-Marian is a bilingual author, translator and editor, born in Andalusia and educated at the universities of Glasgow and Oxford.
+Marian is a bilingual author, translator and editor.
 Her interests lie within the gothic genre, new weird, and genre-bending narratives, in particular exploring nature-writing and ecological dystopia.
 Her current doctoral work examines the connections between Gothic sensibility and climate-change fiction.
-Marian has taught at Oxford University, the Institute of Advance Studies and Royal Holloway at London University, and the publishing Master's degree of Taller de los Libros (Madrid and Barcelona).
-She is also a graduate of the Clarion Writers Workshop (2014), and the Creative Writing Master's at the University of Cambridge (2016).
+She is a graduate of the Clarion Writers Workshop (2014), and the Creative Writing Master's at the University of Cambridge (2016), and currently she is a postgraduate researcher in The Anglia Ruskin Center for Science Fiction and Fantasy.

 Zuri Negrín: cover artwork, collection design, web design